rh-mobb/documentation/content/docs/redhat/acm/submariner/rosa/rosa-submariner.md

 This article describes how to deploy ACM Submariner for connecting ROSA clusters overlay networks.

-NOTE: ACM Submariner for ROSA clusters only works from ACM2.7 onwards!
+NOTE: ACM Submariner for ROSA clusters only works with ACM 2.7 or newer!

 ## Prerequisites

 * OpenShift Cluster version 4 (ROSA or non-ROSA)
 * rosa cli
 * aws cli (optional)
+* ACM 2.7 or newer

 ## Manage Multiple Logins